 In this section of the Build, we will break down what equipment you will use.
 This includes armor perks, weapon perks, and equip weight.

 You will want to be in the light equip weight category.
 This gives you additional damage and mobility with the light dodge roll.
 The way to obtain light equip weight for this build is the following:

 Barrier to Entry

 Obtaining best in slot gear can is very difficult.
-The below recommendations are what you should shoot for, however, if you’re just getting started with the sword shield and hatchet build you would want 5 piece resilient and the weapon perks of empowering leaping strike and fortifying shield rush.
+The below recommendations are what you should shoot for, however, if you’re just getting started with the sword shield and hatchet build you would want 5 stacks of Health and the weapon perks of empowering leaping strike and fortifying shield rush.
 Ideally you will want to get empowering leaping strike on your sword at some point.

 This will allow you to be competitive as you progress into better gear.

 Currently, we recommend the following pieces of armor: